sirnotto/SpireMuse/README.md

 # Training on your own dataset with MASOM

 - Create a folder for your dataset.
 Name doesn't matter.
-We will refer to this folder as dataset_folder from now on.
+This folder will be referred to as dataset_folder from now on.

 ## Preparing your audio files for training